romainlafarguette/romainlafarguette.github.io/_pages/about.md

 Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International Monetary Fund (IMF) in Washington DC.

 I  work  for the  Monetary  and  Capital Markets  Department  of  the IMF.
-My work covers:
+My responsibilities include:
 1. [Academic research](https://romainlafarguette.github.io/research/)
    in monetary economics and financial econometrics
 2. [IMF country missions](https://romainlafarguette.github.io/country/),
-   related to central bank operations, modeling and forecasting
+   related to central bank operations, monetary policy, modeling and forecasting
-3. [Software       development      for      central       banks      and economists](https://romainlafarguette.github.io/software/), with a focus in density forecasting
+3. [Software       development      for      central       banks      and economists](https://romainlafarguette.github.io/software/), with a focus on density forecasting

 My  main research  interests  lie  in the  fields  of  monetary and  financial